-Our base model assumes the banking industry is perfectly competitive, while in reality most banks are extremely profitable.
+Our base model assumes the banking industry is perfectly competitive, while in reality most banks have pricing power.
 This section explores how changing the division of surplus between firms and banks impacts financial decisions.
 We find that altering the bargaining power and hence the profitability of banks has only a small impact on our results.